bra2h3li/Learning-journal1/README.md

 ## Welcome to GitHub Pages
 # _Growth Mindest_
-when students believe  they can get smarter, they understand that _**effort**_ makes them stronger.
-Therefore they put in extra time and effort, and that leads to higher achievement.
+when students believe  they can get smarter, they understand that _**effort**_ makes them stronger. therefor they put in extra time and effort,and that leads to higher achivement.

 ![GitHub Logo](https://www.mindsetworks.com/Assets/images/science/the-science/the-growth-mindset-i-can-get-smarter-large.jpg)

-# **2.What’s the best way to get started with your growth mindset revolution?**
+# **2.What's the best way to get started with your _Growth Mindset_ revolution?**
-One way is to identify where you may have fixed mindset tendencies so that you can work to become more growth minded.
-We all live upon a continuum, and consistent **self-assessment** helps us become the person we want to be.
+a one way  is to identify where you may have fixed mindest tendencies so that you can work to become moregrowth minded.
+We all live upon  a continuum,and consistent  **self-ass-assessment** helps us become the person we want to be.

 ### This **video** is _helpful_
 follow the **Link** :